ILLIXR/ILLIXR/docs/docs/plugin_README/README_boba_hand_input.md

 fingertips follow the pointing target in both eyes even before pinch input is ready.
 Pinching selects or grabs; releasing keeps the pointer visible while the hand is tracked.
 The client draws pointing feedback above the selector panel.
+The decorative arrows are removed, and hand mode draws no laser or controller-origin dots.
+The aim ray is still used internally for targeting.

 ## Build and install